elleFlorio/my-blog-v2/content/posts/20200712-pr-love/index.md

 title: Give some ❤️ to your PR
 date: "2020-07-12T22:50:00.000Z"
 description: "Your PRs should be crafted in a proper way.
 This is important for your work, for your reviewers, and also for you.
 Let's find out why and how to give some ❤️ to your PR!"
+summary: "Your PRs should be crafted in a proper way.
+This is important for your work, for your reviewers, and also for you.
+Let's find out why and how to give some ❤️ to your PR!"
 aliases: /20200712-pr-love/
 ---